We invite you to join our Chaplaincy Initiative. Let's continue to build our TEAM! Together Everyone Achieves More

 We have partnered with Frontline Chaplains International and intend to meet our goal by 2030.
 Chaplains are allowed to apply for commissioning with Frontline Chaplains International.

-I.F.O.C., known internationally as Frontline Chaplains International, promotes the ministry of Chaplaincy across the nations to equip local believers to serve those on the frontlines of the crisis.
+I.F.O.C., known internationally as Frontline Chaplains International, promotes the ministry of Chaplaincy across nations to equip local believers to serve those on the frontlines of the crisis.

 Chaplain Jonathan C Carey